federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 ##### [TEMPORAL_EXTENTS_MAPPER](#temporal_extents_mapper-4)

+Formats and maps data collection start and end dates.
+Sets start dates to 0001-01-01 and end dates to no value where missing.

 ##### [AB_RESOURCE_LIST_MANAGER](#ab_resource_list_manager-2)

 ##### [METADATA_VALUE_MAPPER](#metadata_value_mapper-4)

+There are multiple instances of the METADATA_VALUE_MAPPER in the workspace to correct values to valid English values and to add the valid French equivalents and RI_CODES where applicable.
+It can be utilized for multiple metadata items by accessing custom look up tables applicable to specific items.
+The multiple instances of the tool are mapped to the following individual look-up tables:

+  - Codespace
+  - Keyword
+  - ProgressStatusAttributeMapper
+  - RoleAttributeMapper
+  - SpatialReferenceMapper
+  - SpatialRepresentationAttributeMapper
+  - UpdateCycleAttributeMapper

 ##### [METADATA_FORMAT_MAPPER](#metadata_format_mapper-4)

+The METADATA_FORMAT_MAPPER corrects known incorrect variations of data format values to HNAP compliant format values, and adds the correct English and French Resource Type values by accessing the FormatAttributeMapper lookup table.

 ##### [MAPPING_ERROR_LIST_CREATOR](#mapping_error_list_creator-4)

+Creates an FFS file of data item values that cannot be mapped in the METADATA_FORMAT_MAPPER or METADATA_VALUE_MAPPER to a valid value due to known data entry errors missing from the look-up table.

 ##### [GMD_SECTION_DATA_EXTRACTION](#gmd_section_data_extraction-4)

+Creates lists and removes duplicates for distribution formats, projections, update cycles and more_info.

 ##### [MORE_INFO_MAPPER](#more_info_mapper-4)

+Tests the more_info{}.link list for valid attribute values and filters them out where missing.

 ##### [REMOVE_BROKEN_URL_WMS_ESRI_REST](#remove_broken_url_wms_esri_rest-4)

+Tests WMS/ESRI_REST resource URL's and removes them where broken.

 ##### [WMS_REST_LANGUAGE_FORMATTER](#wms_rest_language_formatter-4)

+Formats WMS and ESRI REST resources to add French versions and formats French and English versions with valid supporting attributes.

 ##### [DUPLICATE_SERVICE_REMOVER](#duplicate_service_remover-4)

+Removes duplicate WMS or ESRI REST resources where they exist, that would otherwise invalidate the dataset.

 ##### [XML_PUBLISHER](#xml_publisher-4)

+Extracts and maps attributes to values required by the XML root template or sub-templates, compiles the templates to a single XML file, and publishes the XML to the PyCSW, or to a local folder.

 ##### [NOTIFY_CREATE](#notify_create-2)